Commercial Real Estate in Montgomery County PA — Every Corridor, Every Property Type, Straight Talk

 The Tenant's Market That Exists Right Now in Montgomery County Office

-Montgomery County has 6.3 million square feet of office space available for lease — 53% of all commercial space on the market.
+Montgomery County has significant office space available for lease — office represents 49% of all commercial space on the market, above the national average of 39%.
 That concentration reflects the reality that hybrid work has softened demand from the 2019 peak.
-For office tenants, this environment translates into real negotiating leverage that didn't exist a few years ago:
+For office tenants, this environment translates into real negotiating leverage:

 Industrial and Flex Leasing — A Different Story

 Unlike office, industrial and flex space in Montgomery County is not a tenant's market.
-Vacancy is near historic lows.
-The Route 309 industrial corridor — 1050 Bethlehem Pike (103,000 sq ft available) and the Commerce Drive industrial parks — represents the most accessible flex inventory in the county.
-When units in this size range (3,000–15,000 sq ft) become available, they typically lease within weeks.
-If you need flex space in central Montco, being pre-qualified and ready to move quickly is not optional advice — it's the operational reality of this sub-market.
+Vacancy is near historic lows at approximately 3%.
+The Route 309 industrial corridor represents the most accessible flex inventory in the county.
+When units in the 3,000 to 15,000 square foot range become available, they typically lease within weeks.
+Being pre-qualified and ready to move quickly is not optional advice — it's the operational reality of this sub-market.

 Montgomery County has 62 municipalities — each with its own zoning ordinance, permitted use schedule, and regulatory history.
-Like Bucks County, there is no county-level commercial zoning authority.
+There is no county-level commercial zoning authority.
 The result is a patchwork that produces dramatically different commercial opportunity profiles in areas that are geographically close but administratively separate.

 Montgomery County's 1996 base-year assessment creates a specific issue for commercial properties in zoning transition: when a municipality updates its zoning ordinance and a property's commercial use becomes conditional rather than by-right, the assessment on the county rolls may not reflect the change.
-A property with a commercial designation on the tax record but conditional use requirements under the current ordinance may face a significantly longer and more uncertain approval path than a buyer expects.
 Always verify the current ordinance — not the historical assessment record — before evaluating any commercial property acquisition in Montgomery County.

-Montgomery County's boroughs (Ambler, Lansdale, Norristown, Jenkintown, Conshohocken, Narberth, Hatboro, and others) have pedestrian-scale mixed-use commercial zoning that permits a broad range of retail, restaurant, and professional uses by right.
+Montgomery County's boroughs — Ambler, Lansdale, Norristown, Jenkintown, Conshohocken, Narberth, Hatboro, and others — have pedestrian-scale mixed-use commercial zoning that permits a broad range of retail, restaurant, and professional uses by right.
 The surrounding townships often have highway-commercial or suburban office zoning that is auto-oriented and format-specific.
-An Ambler Borough restaurant operates under a borough mixed-use ordinance.
-A restaurant in adjacent Montgomery Township requires use-specific zoning verification.
 The township next door is not the same regulatory environment as the borough.

 King of Prussia sits in Upper Merion Township — not a borough.
-Upper Merion has its own commercial zoning ordinance that governs what is permitted in the KOP commercial districts.
-The Village at Valley Forge and Valley Forge Towers — the two highest-concentration commercial sub-markets in KOP — are in planned development districts with specific use parameters.
-If you're evaluating a KOP commercial property for a specific use, the planned development ordinance for that district controls your permitted use analysis, not just the general Upper Merion Township commercial zoning.
+Upper Merion has its own commercial zoning ordinance.
+The Village at Valley Forge and Valley Forge Towers are in planned development districts with specific use parameters.
+If you're evaluating a KOP commercial property for a specific use, the planned development ordinance for that district controls your permitted use analysis.
 I verify this for every KOP commercial inquiry before any other analysis proceeds.

 How I Work — Specifically in Montgomery County